-Zinnias are a gift from Mexico but gardeners everywhere can easily grow them.
-They are warm season annual flowers that bloom with abandon and require only minimal care.
-It doesn't matter how hot the summer gets, zinnia plants just keep on blooming.
-Although some varieties can be plagued with powdery mildew problems, there are plenty of new zinnias that can even handle humidity.
+Zinnias are a gift from hot climates but gardeners everywhere can easily grow them.
+They are fast-growing, warm-season annual flowers that bloom with abandon and require only minimal care.

-There are spreading and dwarf zinnias that only grow about 6-8 inches tall and the classic Zinnia elegans can reach 4 ft. tall.
+There are spreading and dwarf zinnias that only grow about 6-8 inches tall, and the classic zinnia elegans can reach 4 feet tall.

 You really want to plant zinnias in a spot with full sun.
 You will get the most prolific blooms in a sunny spot and it will help to keep the leaves dry and thwart powdery mildew before it starts.

-You can deadhead for longer bloom, but it's not absolutely necessary.
-They may pause flowering for awhile, but they'll start up again.
+You can deadhead zinnias for a longer blooming period, but it's not absolutely necessary.
+They may pause flowering for a while, but they'll start up again.

 It is rare for zinnias to be bothered by insects and most four-footed animals show no interest in them.